diagrams/diagrams-pgf/README.md

 \end{pgfpicture}
 ```

+## Typesetting

+TeX's text typesetting is one of the major advantages of using the PGF backend.
+There are experimental primitives for using TeX's features. `Typeset` is similar to `Text` with extra options. `RawTeX` allows unmodified strings to be inserted.
+The standard `Text` is escaped for compatibility.

 ## Missing features / Shortcomings

 The following features are not currently supported:

 - freezing
-- images
 - text alignment (only extreme cases supported)
 - selecting fonts (italic and bold work)

 Other features seems to be working OK. (see [tests])

-TeX's text typesetting is one of the major advantages of using PGF.
-Currently there is little support (text is passed unescaped), although there is an option to disable transformations to text.

 [tests]:http://github.com/cchalmers/diagrams-backend-tests